 Our John Yorke Story for Script Development students are always full of questions, so writer and guest tutor Justin Young came along to answer some of them.
 In this, the first of three sessions, he explores how to make use of script editors’ notes.

 Feel like you’ve written the next Citizen Kane, but no one seems to care?
-In the second of our Q&A sessions, students on John Yorke’s Storytelling for Screen course chat with tutor, director and editor David Roden, learning inside information on how to get their work noticed, the pitfalls of writing something that seems that little bit too familiar, and why you should stay on your script editor’s good side.
+In the second of our Q&A sessions, students on John Yorke’s Story for Screenwriting online course ask their tutors for inside information on how to get their work noticed, the pitfalls of writing something that seems that little bit too familiar, and why you should stay on your script editor’s good side.